AnhANH392003/SpeechApp/Readme.md

 # Speech Processing in Android

-Application Assignment in Android with Speech to Text API Google
+Application Android Assistant use API Speech to Text Google

 ## How a wake-up word (hotword)